Skip to Main Content

 Citation Chasing

-As you conduct your research, you will need to make note of the additional resources (book, book chapter, journal article) you identify in the bibliographies, references, notes and footnotes of the sources you are using.
-The reason for this?
-Because this is one of the best ways to further your research.
+Make note of the additional resources (book, book chapter, journal article) you identify in the bibliographies, references, notes and footnotes of the sources you are using.
+This is one of the best ways to further your research.

 Example: